2,4-Dinitrophenol (DNP)

 Illegal sale of DNP as a diet pill

 DNP is a yellow powder, usually made into tablet or capsule form.
-The pills may be sold online, on social media, in a food supplement shop, or by people at the gym.
+The pills have previously been sold online, on social media, in a food supplement shop, or by people at the gym.

 Some people wrongly believe taking DNP will enhance their physical appearance or cause weight loss.
 Sellers may falsely advertise its use, despite being aware of its dangerous effects.